The-Ronin-Project/interop-mirth/mirth-channel-config/README.md

 [dev-util](dev-util) - Utilities for Mirth channel developers.
 Over time, tools may be replaced or refactored to increase automation.

-* [postman](dev-util/postman) - Informal Postman collections that Mirth channel developers can adjust locally as needed.
-  Examples:

-    * __Patch Dates__ - Patch dates in Mock EHR test data Appointments to
-      make Appointments "recent".
-Without this patch, Appointments may be missed as irrelevant to a search.

-    * __GET Resources__ - Easily GET resources from the Mock EHR so a developer can view them.
-      The developer can then adapt the GET entries to send PUT calls to adjust the data as needed.

 * [channels](dev-util/channels) - Channels used only in development